 As I highlighted above, both teams like to crash the offensive boards (both in top-50 in offensive rebounding percentage) and limit their opponents on doing the same (both rank in the top-70 in defensive offensive rebounding percentage).
 The Panthers are better in both categories.

-However, the Gators are the 5th best D-I team in defensive rating, limiting their opponents to just 89.8 points per 100 possessions.
+However, Florida is the 5th best D-I team in defensive rating, limiting their opponents to just 89.8 points per 100 possessions.
 Pitt is 25th in the nation, holding teams to 95.8 points per 100 possessions.

 This will no doubt be a defensive battle, and both teams play at nearly the same tempo (63 offensive possessions per game).

-I'd look for the Panthers to try and run like they did against Colorado.
+I'd look for the Panthers to try and run like they did against the Buffaloes.
 A lot of their players seem to feed off easy transition baskets, particularly junior guard Cameron Wright.

 I expect a close game that might come down to free throws.
 If you're a Pitt fan, that might not be the most encouraging thing to hear.
-With that said, Florida shoots just 66.4% from the charity stripe - 286th in the country.
+With that said, the Gators shoot just 66.4% from the charity stripe - 286th in the country.
 The Panthers are much better at 71.3% from the line - 129th in the nation.

-Predicted outcome on KenPom: 65 - 61 in favor of UF with a 32% chance of pulling the upset.
+Predicted outcome on KenPom: 65-61 in favor of Florida with a 32% chance of pulling the upset.